introlatin/introlatin.github.io/docs/02-schedule/index.md

 ***

-This tab contains the daily schedule and a link to the course slideshows for LATN 1111 (Fall 2023).
+This tab contains the daily schedule and a link to the course slideshows for LATN 1111 (Spring 2024).
 Individual slideshow links can be found under the appropriate date in the [schedule](schedule).